NunoAlexandre/e2e-tests/README.md

 ### Earn(to do)

 ## To do
-1. Enhance XCM tests by using Bridge SDK instead of Polkadot.js - i.e. full e2e
+1. Add support of using Polkawallet's [Bridge SDK](https://github.com/polkawallet-io/bridge)